 'When choosing from bathroom tile ideas for your floor, make sure that they are non-slip but not too textured,' advises Yousef.
 'You want to make sure they have grip, but if they are too textured, lime scale can easily build up, making cleaning a nightmare.'

 1. Create a new dimension with graphic bathroom floor tiles

 Graphic 3D tiles are the height of modern bathroom ideas and contemporary design.
 Their unexpected use in a classic setting creates a welcome element of surprise, as Cuschieri Architects demonstrates here.
-‘We used marble tiles to tone in with the more traditional fittings, but the floor still makes a powerful statement,’ says architect Paul Cuschieri.
+‘We used marble tiles from Drummonds to tone in with the more traditional fittings, but the floor still makes a powerful statement,’ says architect Paul Cuschieri.